-Apache Spark Streaming: Offers micro-batch processing, suitable for high-throughput scenarios that can tolerate slightly higher latency. https://spark.apache.org/streaming/. - Source: dev.to / 9 months ago
+Apache Spark Streaming: Offers micro-batch processing, suitable for high-throughput scenarios that can tolerate slightly higher latency. https://spark.apache.org/streaming/. - Source: dev.to / about 1 year ago

 Other stream processing engines (such as Flink and Spark Streaming) provide SQL interfaces too, but the key difference is a streaming database has its storage.
 Stream processing engines require a dedicated database to store input and output data.
 On the other hand, streaming databases utilize cloud-native storage to maintain materialized views and states, allowing data replication and independent storage scaling. - Source: dev.to / over 1 year ago

-Spark Streaming: The component for real-time data processing and analytics. - Source: dev.to / over 2 years ago
+Spark Streaming: The component for real-time data processing and analytics. - Source: dev.to / almost 3 years ago

-Amazon OpenSearch Service allows you to deploy a secured OpenSearch cluster in minutes. - Source: dev.to / almost 2 years ago
+Amazon OpenSearch Service allows you to deploy a secured OpenSearch cluster in minutes. - Source: dev.to / about 2 years ago

 Amazon Kinesis - Amazon Kinesis services make it easy to work with real-time streaming data in the AWS cloud.